|Job Title:||General Manager|

 |Closes:||Open until filled|

-- Ability to promote the Burns Paiute Tribe’s mission, vision, values, goals, and objectives in order to establish unity amongst staff.
+- Ability to promote the Burns Paiute Tribe’s mission, vision, values, goals, and objectives to establish unity amongst staff.
 Must be able to provide constructive assistance in the resolution of interpersonal and interdepartmental misunderstandings, conflicts, etc.

 - Ensure development and any appropriate and necessary updating of a five-year strategic plan for the BPT and gain Council approval of the plan.

 - Coordinate the development, understanding, support, updating, and evaluation of annual tribal goals, strategies, and objectives based on the Council-approved BPT Strategic Plan.